-An alternative to the ErgoChair Pro is the ErgoChair Pro +.
+An alternative to the ErgoChair Pro is the ErgoChair Plus.
 This works well in any ergonomic office setup.
 It uses advanced TPE material with a fishbone design to support the back and promote a healthy spine.
 With time, it can correct your posture while sitting.
 You can adjust the height, seat, armrests, and back-tilt with it as well.

-Another option is the ergonomic computer chair - ErgoChair Core.
+Another option is the ergonomic computer chair - ErgoChair Recline.
 Primarily, an ergonomically correct workstation starts with where you sit.
 It should be comfortable and have lumbar support.
 There are adjustable headrests and armrests, but the best part is the retractable leg rest.
 When you’ve got to sit for long periods, the legs get tired of being in the same position.
 Pull out the leg rest and keep the legs more extended to give them a little stretch.

 3. What about Tall People?

 When asking, ‘what is an ergonomic workstation?’ most of the focus is on average or short people.
 But what if you’re very tall?